LucyMaber/Pirate-Party-UK-Constitution/main.md

 - Managing the Party's finances.
 - Overseeing the conduct of Party elections.

 If at any point, the NEC ceases to exist or is not yet formed then the responsibilities will be given to the party officers.
-Until such time as the NEC is elected, the leader will take.
+Until such time as the NEC is elected, the leader will take responsibility.

 ### Section 2: Officers